What is an executive summary statement and why should you include it in your resume?

 Your executive summary should be adjusted to fit the job you are applying for.
 By studying the job description, you can sieve out which requirements are most important.
 Depending on the function and industry, there are relevant keywords you could also weave into your summary statement.

-Take control by offering hiring managers your unique proposition and qualifications for the role, instead of having them rely on their interpretations of your job experience.
+Take control by offering hiring managers your unique proposition and qualifications for the role with a targeted resume, instead of having them rely on their interpretations of your job experience.

 2. Exemplify reasons why you will be a good fit